hamsternipples/nosedocs/gnomis-thoughtlog.md

 when I was young I tithed a lot.
 I made a good amount of money (for my age) working for my father, but I gave probably 1/4 of it away to the churches I was going to.
 I don't know who taught me this idea when I was younger, but I believed that my tithe was symbol of my abundance.
 I've always been very free with my gifts of money. a similar practice exists in spain where if you like someone you buy them a drink. zaryn is very much that way and it's one of the things I most appreciate about him. it seemed to me like when he was doing that sort of thing, he felt he was investing in the person he was buying the drink for.

-now, there's a lot of that revolving around sales and buttering someone up so you can get something out of them, too -- and I would say that's the "carnal equivalent" to this principal. unfortunately there is a whole lot of this sort of teaching that has gone around in the church as well with the abundance teaching. (see @[youtube](https://www.youtube.com/watch?v=7y1xJAVZxXg) for more of that)
+now, there's a lot of that revolving around sales and buttering someone up so you can get something out of them, too[^2] -- and I would say that's the "carnal equivalent" to this principal. unfortunately there is a whole lot of this sort of teaching that has gone around in the church as well with the abundance teaching. (see @[youtube](https://www.youtube.com/watch?v=7y1xJAVZxXg) for more of that)

-however, the act of sacrifice or making an offering (sacrifice and offering are a reference to the old testament version of gaining abundant thought patterns by making sacrifices) isn't what does it. it's not the act, it's the frame of mind in which the act is done.
+however, the act of sacrifice or making an offering (sacrifice and offering are a reference to the old testament version of gaining abundant thought patterns by making sacrifices) isn't what does it. it's not the act, it's the frame of mind in which the act is done[^3].

 in the example of david's donation, no televangelist prompted the guy to make his donation. he wanted to make the donation because he believed he enjoyed and appreciated david's content -- and that's really the best way to do things.